 After initial recognition, receivables are measured at amortised cost on the basis of the effective interest method, less impairment losses.
 If no premium or discount and transaction costs are applicable, the amortised cost is equal to the nominal value of the receivables, less a provision for uncollectible debts.
-These provisions are determined by individual assessment of the receivables.
 The effective interest and impairment losses, if any, are directly recognised in the profit and loss account.